Honolulu Contractor License Bonds

 WHAT IS A CONTRACTOR LICENSE BOND IN HAWAII?

 A contractor license bond works to protect the employees of the bonded contractor by guaranteeing payment.
-The bond also indicates the contractor will follow all relevant regulations and protects the public from any injuries that might occur as a result of the licensee’s conduct.
+The bond also indicates the contractor will follow all relevant regulations and protect the public from any injuries due to the licensee’s conduct.
 A contractor license bond also emphasizes the legitimacy of your contracting business and can instill confidence in potential clients.

 How Do I Get a Contractor License Bond?